Sefux/leerstandsmelder-angular-frontend/README.md

 ## Browser UI ##

-The web app consists of static code only so you can just clone the repo, set the ``dist/web`` folder as the document root and it should work.
+The app consists of static code only so you can just clone the repo, build the app (see below), set the ``dist/web`` folder as the document root and it should work.

 Since the app uses Angular in HTML5 mode, you need to make sure that every 404 not found error gets redirected to index.html.